TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/15 - Ezra/Ezra 9/Ezra 9.3.md

 ---

-And when I heard this thing, I rent my garment and my robe, and plucked off the hair of my head and of my beard, and sat down confounded.
+When I heard this thing, I tore my garment and my robe, and plucked off the hair of my head and of my beard, and sat down confounded.